markslott/simpletimersvc/README.md

 heroku logs -t
 ```

-The Timer Service will request a refresh token from Salesforce and stash it in Reddis, so this service should run uninterrupted as long as the refresh token doesn't expire.
+The Timer Service will request a refresh token from Salesforce and stash it in Redis, so this service should run uninterrupted as long as the refresh token doesn't expire.